mnyethecyberguy/storm/docs/blog/posts/zt-overview.md

 ## Zero Trust Architecture

-Analyzing the NIST NCCoE publication Implementing a Zero Trust Architecture[^4], we see a high-level representation of the logical components of a ZTA illustrated.
+Analyzing the NIST NCCoE publication *Implementing a Zero Trust Architecture*[^4], we see a high-level representation of the logical components of a ZTA illustrated.
 This diagram also shows the slicing between the control plane and data plane.

 ![Zero Trust Architecture Logical Components](../../assets/images/zt-arch-logical.png)

-In this graphic, we also see the core components of the Policy Decision Point and Policy Enforcement Point, and then on the left we have functional components, which are really just different data sources or feeds that support the policy engine.
+In this graphic, we see the core components of the Policy Decision Point and Policy Enforcement Point, and then on the left we have functional components, which are really just different data sources or feeds that support the policy engine.

 ### Variations of the Abstract Architecture